sarathlal/sarathlal.github.io/_posts/2024-07-13-dynamically-generating-table-of-contents-wordpress.md

 ---
 layout: post
 title:  Dynamically Generating a Table of Contents in WordPress
-meta-description: Learn how to enhance your WordPress site's user experience by dynamically generating a table of contents.
+description: Learn how to enhance your WordPress site's user experience by dynamically generating a table of contents.
 This guide provides step-by-step instructions on adding unique IDs to headings and creating an accessible navigation structure.
 tags:
   - WordPress
 ---